 The more you cook, the scarier your stove burners become.
 Since all that gunk is burnt on, it may seem impossible to get it all off, at least without exhausting yourself and making your fingers bleed with all the scrubbing.
 But this no-scrub method will have those burners like new in no time, with minimal effort from you!

-After awhile, particularly if you have hard water, your shower head will get calcium deposits and need to be cleaned.
-In addition to looking pretty funky, calcium build up can affect how well your shower head performs, blocking some openings and causing others to spray in wild directions.
+After a while, particularly if you have hard water, your shower head will get calcium deposits and need to be cleaned.
+In addition to looking pretty funky, calcium build-up can affect how well your shower head performs, blocking some openings and causing others to spray in wild directions.
 Luckily, cleaning your shower head is easy.
 All you need is a baggy and some vinegar.
-Check out how with these directions.
+Check out how to clean your showerhead with these directions.

 Use vodka to clean windows, deodorize clothes, and shine kitchen sinks.
 And that’s only a few things vodka can be used before besides drinking.
 You can even use it to help preserve cut flowers and to kill weeds (just depends on how much you use and what you mix it with).
 Check out how to use vodka for these cleaning tasks and several others right here.